chauchakching/just-json-server/README.md

 # just-json-server

-Command to run a API server supporting CRUD with just a json file.
+Run a API server supporting CRUD with just a json file.

 ## Prerequisite